corcorana/restingIAF/iaf_manu.md

 Interestingly, CoG estimates resulted in mild reductions in the average error, maximum error, and proportion of substantial estimate deviation registered by $PAF_{SG}$ in the moderate SNR condition.
 This result provides encouraging evidence in favour of the SGF method's capacity to accurately localise the beginning and end of the alpha-band component (i.e. $f_1$ and $f_2$), at least when the peak is not too broadly distributed.
 By contrast, the inferior performance of the CoG estimator relative to $PAF_{SG}$ across most of the low SNR simulations suggests the routine is less reliable when the alpha component is embedded amidst a relatively noisy signal.
-This is perhaps unsurprising, since identifying the bounds of the alpha component is more challenging (and thus, more susceptible to errors that bias CoG estimation) under noisy signal conditions.
+This might be explained on account of the fact that identifying the bounds of the alpha component is more challenging (and thus, more susceptible to errors that bias CoG estimation) under noisy signal conditions.
 Note, however, that while the CoG estimator was more prone to errors when SNR was low, the magnitude of its worst estimate deviations did not reach the extremes observed in both methods of PAF estimation (≥ 1.75 Hz) when the simulated components were broadly distributed.
 The increased average error sustained by the CoG estimator when SNR is low may therefore be offset by a self-limiting tendency that curbs the discrepancy of its estimates from their corresponding estimands.

 ## 4 Discussion
-We have proposed a novel method for the automatic detection of the two most prevalent indices of individual alpha frequency in the literature.
+We have proposed a novel method for estimating the two most prevalent indices of individual alpha frequency (IAF) in the literature.
-This method pairs a common approach to the automated detection of local maxima (i.e. searching for first derivative zero crossings) with a well established method of extracting spectral peaks amidst noisy data (i.e. Savitzky-Golay filtering) to derive an estimate of peak alpha frequency (PAF).
+This method pairs a common approach to the automated detection of local maxima (i.e. searching for first derivative zero crossings) with a well established method of resolving spectral peaks (i.e. Savitzky-Golay filtering) to derive an estimate of peak alpha frequency (PAF).
-It also extends the logic of the first derivative analysis to estimate the bounds the alpha peak component, thus enabling calculation of the alpha-band mean or centre of gravity frequency (CoG).
+It also extends the logic of the first derivative analysis to estimate the bounds of the alpha peak component, thus enabling calculation of the alpha-band mean or centre of gravity frequency (CoG).
-Like other automated peak detection (i.e. curve-fitting) algorithms in the literature, this method addresses key limitations of visual PSD analysis (e.g., proneness to subjective bias, inefficiency, replicability challenges), and improves upon simpler automated approaches that may be prone to various artifacts (e.g., failure to differentiate multiple peaks, assigning peaks to noisy spectral fluctuations).
+Like other automated peak detection algorithms reported in the literature, this method addresses key limitations of visual PSD analysis (e.g., proneness to subjective bias, inefficiency, replicability challenges), while improving upon simpler automated approaches that may be prone to various artifacts (e.g., failure to differentiate a dominant peak from multiple component structures, assigning peaks to trivial spectral fluctuations).
-Unlike these more sophisticated algorithms, however, our method is openly accessible and easy to integrate within existing EEGLAB and Python analysis pipelines.
+Unlike more sophisticated curve-fitting algorithms that have been described [e.g., @chiang2008; @lodder2011], our method is openly accessible and easy to integrate within existing EEGLAB and Python analysis pipelines.

 Our results demonstrate that the SGF technique can extract a large proportion of IAF estimates from an empirical dataset, and that the general features of these estimates (intraindividual stability, interindividual variance, etc) are consistent with prior reports in the literature.
 Furthermore, application of the technique on simulated data confirmed its capacity to render accurate estimates of peak location under relatively degraded SNR conditions.
-Extended to more complex simulations, the SGF technique was shown to recover target IAF values with greater precision than were achieved by applying an automated peak detection method to non-smoothed PSDs.
+When extended to more complex simulations, the SGF technique was shown to recover target IAF values with greater precision than was achieved by applying an automated peak detection method to non-smoothed PSDs.
-We shall begin by discussing some of the important findings of the empirical analysis, before turning our attention to the simulation results.
+We shall begin by discussing some of the important findings of the empirical analysis, before turning our attention to the simulation results and some possible directions for future research.

 ### 4.1 Estimation of IAFs from an empirical EEG dataset
-Savitzky-Golay filtering of `pwelch` generated PSD functions resulted in the extraction of a rather impressive number of IAF estimates from a moderate-sized dataset.
+Savitzky-Golay filtering of `pwelch`-generated PSD functions resulted in the extraction of a rather impressive number of IAF estimates from a moderate-sized dataset.
 This outcome suggests the technique might offer meaningful benefits over traditional methods of analysis, which can be susceptible to substantial attrition if dominant peaks cannot be confidently distinguished from background noise [e.g. @bornkessel-schlesewsky2015].
 We note also that our SGF method resulted in a higher proportion of PAF estimates than that produced by the Gaussian curve-fitting procedure implemented by Haegens and colleagues [-@haegens2014].
 It may be the case then that our non-parametric approach, which attempts to smooth the PSD rather than fit a specified function to it, retains more data (i.e. excludes fewer individuals from IAF-related analyses) by virtue of its capacity to accommodate a broader range of alpha-band distributions.